nolan-h-hamilton/Consenrich/docs/source/examples.rst

 Configuration
 ''''''''''''''''''''''''''''

 Run with the following YAML config file `atac20Benchmark.yaml`.

-Note that globs, e.g., `*.bam`, are allowed, but the BAM file names are listed here explicitly to show their ENCODE accessions.
+Note that globs, e.g., `*.bam`, are allowed, but the BAM file names are listed explicitly in the config to show their ENCODE accessions for reference.

 .. admonition:: Guidance: Tuning Memory Usage vs. Runtime
   :class: tip
   :collapsible: closed

   Consenrich is generally memory-efficient and can be run on large datasets using only consumer grade hardware (See :ref:`runtimeAndMemoryProfilingAtac20`).
 Memory cost can be reduced by decreasing `samParams.chunkSize` in the configuration file.
 Smaller chunk sizes may affect runtime due to overhead from more frequent file I/O, however.
-  Note that the values in ``atac20Benchmark.yaml`` are defaults but are listed here explicitly.

 .. admonition:: Guidance: Balancing Confidence in Noisy Data versus *a priori* Model Predictions